 Finances are inextricably tied to our emotions, sense of self-worth, and capabilities.
 By assisting people with understanding and managing their finances in a way that empowers them, we feel we can make a real difference in people’s lives.
 We’re using principles from behavioural economics and psychology as we work on features that will help us achieve this.

 It takes a concerted effort to step outside of the delivery mindset to define a moment that I’m most proud of in the development so far.
 For me, these moments can even surface months later when there is a chance to be retrospective.
 I’d say our most recent user testing session at the Xinja offices was an excellent chance to hear that people really like the direction the app is heading in.
 It’s easy to get disillusioned and only see the faults when you’re so close to the work.
 Hearing directly from people you’ve never met that it’s coming together means a lot to us.

-I’m most looking forward to developing some of the innovative features we have on our roadmap.
-We have some really exciting concepts lined up that I believe will make for an incredibly engaging experience and ultimately lead to making a difference in the financial awareness of our future customers.
+I’m most looking forward to developing some really exciting concepts we have lined up that I believe will make for an incredibly engaging experience and ultimately lead to making a difference in the financial awareness of our future customers.

 The common ability to push the boundaries makes Xinja and Robots and Pencils great partners

 What do you think makes Xinja and Robots and Pencils such great partners for one another?